Albro3459/StreamTrack/APP/README.md

 Choose iOS

-Secrets needed to be added to the EAS ENV:
+Secrets needed to be added to the EAS ENV (.env.local) (see the .env.example for what is needed):
 ```sh
 eas env:create --name SECRET_NAME --value "..."
 ```